silch/zillionaire/README.md

 ### ALSA lib underrun
 If the error message
 `ALSA lib pcm.c:7963:(snd_pcm_recover) underrun occurred`
-keeps appearing in the terminal, then maybe `pulseaudio` is not installed.
+keeps appearing in the terminal, the reason might be a missing `pulseaudio` package.
 On Debian-based systems, install it with
 > apt-get install pulseaudio
 If the issue persists after a reboot, [this guide](https://retro64xyz.github.io/computers/2017/05/26/how-to-fix-audacity-underrun/) might help.